Why is wagyu beef so expensive?

 What is wagyu beef?

 Wagyu beef is a high-quality beef that comes from certain breeds of Japanese cattle.
 The term “wagyu” refers to four specific breeds: Japanese Black, Japanese Brown, Japanese Polled, and Japanese Shorthorn.
 This beef is prized for its marbling, tenderness, and rich flavor.
-The cows are raised in a specific way to ensure their meat has a high-fat content, which contributes to the unique flavor and texture of the meat.
+The cows are raised in a specific way to ensure their meat has a high fat content, which contributes to the unique flavor and texture of the meat.
 Wagyu beef is considered a luxury item and is often served in high-end restaurants.

 What is wagyu ground beef?